MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/reference.md

 While paused on a line of code, use the **Call Stack** pane to view the call stack that got you to this point.

 Click an entry to jump to the line of code where that function was called.
-The blue arrow icon represents which function DevTools is currently highlighting.
+The blue arrow icon represents which function DevTools is currently highlighting:

 ![The Call Stack pane](./reference-images/call-stack.png)